-Date Classified as IUS?
-Definition Capitalization DoD Examples Middleware Computer software that provides Yes Yes - If the system Linux Kernel services to software applications it is part of meets beyond those available from the capital criteria operating system.
-Portal Web-based application that provides Yes - When Yes Audit Response personalization, single sign-on, and capitalization Center (ARC) criteria is met content aggregation from different Tool sources, and hosts the presentation layer of information systems.
-Simulation Software Based on the process of modeling a real Yes Yes - When F-35 Lightning II or proposed system with a set of capitalization criteria Training Software mathematical formulas that allows the is met user to observe an operation before performing it.
-Operating System The software that controls the No Include in Windows, Linux execution of other computer equipment costs programs, schedules tasks, allocates storage, manages the interface to peripheral hardware, and presents a default interface to the user when no application program is running.
-System / IT System The term "system" by itself is not Yes - When Yes - software Navy ERP, limited to any specific resource.
-A capitalization GFEBS, DAI, components of a system may be any two resources system or IT criteria is met CAMIS, MC4 that work together to produce a system are IUS specific outcome.
+Definition Classified as IUS?
+Capitalization DoD Examples Middleware Computer software that provides services to software applications beyond those available from the operating system.
+Yes Yes - If the system it is part of meets capital criteria Linux Kernel Portal Web-based application that provides personalization, single sign-on, and content aggregation from different sources, and hosts the presentation layer of information systems.
+Yes Yes - When capitalization criteria is met Audit Response Center (ARC) Tool Simulation Software Based on the process of modeling a real or proposed system with a set of mathematical formulas that allows the user to observe an operation before performing it.
+Yes Yes - When capitalization criteria is met F-35 Lightning II Training Software Operating System The software that controls the execution of other computer programs, schedules tasks, allocates storage, manages the interface to peripheral hardware, and presents a default interface to the user when no application program is running.
+No Include in equipment costs Windows, Linux System / IT System The term "system" by itself is not limited to any specific resource.
+A system may be any two resources that work together to produce a specific outcome.
 Internal use software may or may not be one component of an overall "system".
-Utility Program System software designed to perform CD burner, Disk No Include in a particular function or system defragmenter, equipment costs maintenance. virus scan the web over a network.
+Yes - software components of a system or IT system are IUS Yes - When capitalization criteria is met Navy ERP, GFEBS, DAI, CAMIS, MC4 Utility Program System software designed to perform a particular function or system maintenance.
+No Include in equipment costs CD burner, Disk defragmenter, virus scan Web Application An application that is accessed via the web over a network.
+Yes (assuming it is owned by a DoD Component) Yes - When capitalization criteria is met Outlook W ebmail